-This Prinicipal External Auditor was appointed by the Shareholders' Meeting in ordinary session on April 14, 2011, following a proposal by the Board of Statutory Auditors, for FYs 2011 to 2019, in exchange for an annual consideration of approx. €1 million.
-Subsequent to this, the Shareholders' Meeting held on May 24, 2016 in ordinary session, once again having heard a proposal from the Board of Statutory Auditors, resolved to update the economic terms of the statutory external auditors' appointment awarded to PricewaterhouseCoopers SpA, in particular by establishing a payment to PricewaterhouseCoopers SpA - in acknowledgement of an increase in the operations required of the company as a result, among other things, of the company's shares being listed on the MTA screen-based stock market on October 27, 2015 - with an additional annual fee of approx. €0.1 million for each financial year over the period 2015-2019.
+This Principal External Auditor was appointed by the Shareholders' Meeting in ordinary session on April 14, 2011, following a proposal by the Board of Statutory Auditors, for FYs 2011 to 2019, in exchange for an annual consideration of approx. €1 million.
+Subsequent to the appointment, the Shareholders' Meeting held in ordinary session, once again having heard a proposal from the Board of Statutory Auditors, resolved:

+- In the Meeting of May 24, 2016, to update the economic terms of the statutory external auditors' appointment, in particular by establishing a payment to the Principal Auditor in acknowledgement of an increase in the operations required of the company as a result, among other things, of the company's shares being listed on the MTA screen-based stock market on October 27, 2015 with an additional annual fee of approx. €0.1 million for each financial year over the period 2015-2019; - In the meeting of 29 May 2018, to update the economic conditions of the legal auditor, especially by resolving to recognise to the Principal Auditor an additional annual fee of approximately 0.1 million euros for every fiscal year in the 2017-2019, in consideration for the increase in the activities assigned thereto for supplemental auditing activities, which are partially due to the reform of the legal audit5.